supplee/icu-forecast/README.md

 # ICU Forecast
-A tool which forecasts ICU length of stay for each patient, and from that unit turnover, in real time using data available in all modern EHR software solutions.
+A tool which risk stratifies patients for prolonged stay on ICU admission, using data available in all modern EHR software solutions.

 ## Getting Started